Video for Change Approaches

 Video Archiving

 Video archiving has a long history in the context of national sound and video archives or community-based library collections.
 These collections have at times supported specific social change-focused collections.
 Archiving and curation is growing as the level of video content and access to content increases and as online video-hosting capacities increase.
-For example, many collections can be found on large video-sharing sites like YouTube through channels or the strategic use of tagging.
-Other initiatives create their own websites to host these archives collections.
+For example, many collections can be found on large video-sharing sites like YouTube through channels or the strategic use of tagging; other initiatives create their own websites to host these archives collections.

 • Emphasises knowledge creation and access to knowledge